eriktaubeneck/hacker_risk/README.md

 At the beginning of a player's turn, if the player has more than three cards, the ```use_cards``` and ```deploy_troops``` options will be available.
 If you have more than 5 cards, the ```use_cards``` option will be the only one available, and after performing that action, ```deploy_troops``` will become available.

 During the main phase of a turn, the actions available are ```attack```, ```reinforce```, and ```end_turn```.
 A player may attack as many times as they want during a turn.
 Calling ```reinforce``` or ```end_turn``` will end the player's turn and move on to the next.

+#TODO

+## Things the server needs to check

+### Reinforce

+ - Can't reinforce unless you own two adjacent countries, one of which has more than one unit.

+### Attack

+ - Can't attack unless you own a country adjacent two a hostile country, your country has more than one unit

+ ### Use Cards

+  - Can't use cards unless your hand contains a set